 C&CS research success based on work in the MEMBER and GLAMOUR projects

-The production of biogenic hydrogen from locally available biomass in biomass gasification plants is a key factor in achieving the goal of reducing CO2emissions to 2030% by 55 compared to 1990 and to zero by 2050 (European Green Deal), is of great interest.
+The production of biogenic hydrogen from locally available biomass in biomass gasification plants is of great interest with regard to the goal of reducing CO2 emissions to 55% by 2030 compared to 1990 and to zero by 2050 (European Green Deal).

-In order to enable more efficient hot gas cleaning (solution to the tar problem) in this manufacturing process, the new nickel-based steam reforming catalyst C&CS #1050 B was developed as a coarse grain variant of the fluidizable SER catalyst C&CS #760944 patented as part of the EU project MEMBER (No. 1050).
+To enable more efficient hot gas purification (solving the tar problem) in this manufacturing process, the new nickel-based steam reforming catalyst C&CS #1050 B was developed as a coarse-grained variant of the fluidizable SER catalyst C&CS #1050, patented within the framework of the EU project MEMBER (No. 760944).
 As initial model gas tests have shown, C&CS #1050 B can be used in catalytic filters for tar reforming in biomass gasification plants.
 Pilot tests are currently underway in a catalytic filter at the University of Teramo to validate the measured high performance of this catalyst under real gas conditions.

-Due to the widespread use of fixed bed catalysts, a tar reforming catalyst in tablet form – C&CS #884197 – was also developed at C&CS on the basis of results from the EU project GLAMOUR (No. 1250) and first tested at the ICB-CSIC Institute (https://www.icb.csic.es).
-The current article with the groundbreaking results of the three authors Dr. Manfred Nacken, Dr. Isabel Martinez and Dr. Gemma Grasa was recently published in the journal gwf Gas + Energie 10-11 2024.
+Due to the widespread use of fixed-bed catalysts, C&CS, based on results from the EU project GLAMOUR (No. 884197), additionally developed a tar reforming catalyst in tablet form – C&CS #1250 – and tested it for the first time at the ICB-CSIC institute (https://www.icb.csic.es).
+The current paper presenting the groundbreaking results by the three authors, Dr. Manfred Nacken, Dr. Isabel Martinez, and Dr. Gemma Grasa, was recently published in the journal gwf Gas + Energie 10-11 2024.

-Here is the link to the article “Novel steam reforming catalyst and its possible applications for energy-efficient hydrogen production, p.
-61ff: online edition of GWF 10-11 2024.
+Here is the link to the article “Novel steam reforming catalyst and its applications for energy-efficient hydrogen production, p.
+61ff: Online edition of GWF 10-11 2024.

 Contact for inquiries: